YCKellyLiu/BIS634/YuechenLiu_HW2/Readme.md

 ### 3)Are the key variables explicitly specified or are they things you would have to derive (e.g. by inferring from text)?
 Answer:
 Yes.
-The key variables(Illness,hospitalizations, fatalities,etc.)are clearly specified, but the researcher has to do statistically analysis based on those.
+The key variables(Illness,hospitalizations, fatalities,etc.)are clearly specified, but the researcher has to do statistically analysis based on those, such as using linear regression to test the relationship between mortality/morbidity and different species.

 ### 4) Are any of the variables exactly derivable from other variables? (i.e. are any of them redundant?)
 Answer: